 All carrots are biennial, meaning they go to seeds the second year.
 That also means that they can be kept in the soil all winter long.
 More about this in harvesting carrots.

-Carrots can be planted almost at any time of the season, when soil temperature is higher then 7C (45F).
-With some protection you can grow some very early or late sweet carrots.
+Carrots can be planted almost at any time of the season when the soil temperature is higher than 7C (45F).
+With some protection, you can grow some very early or late sweet carrots.
 In warm areas carrots are best grown in the winter as a winter crop.

 Carrot seeds are very small and hard to handle.
 To make planting easier you can get Pelleted Carrot Seeds.
 Since those are more expensive, you can also make your own seed tapes using toilet paper.
-Those can easily be made ahead of time in the winter eliminating thinning work in the summer.
-Or carrots can be planted with tweezers, mixed with sand, or by using a Seed Sower .
+This can easily be made ahead of time in the winter eliminating thinning work in the summer.
+Or carrots can be planted with tweezers, mixed with sand, or by using a Seed Sower.

-Carrots can also been grown in a container, grow bag work best for vegetable container gardening.
+Carrots can also be grown in a container, grow bag work best for vegetable container gardening.
 You can grow 16 carrots in just one bag!

 … in Fall